GenericMappingTools/gmt/doc/rst/source/pslegend.rst

     the syntax for each of these records are presented below:
 **#** *comment*
     Records starting with # and blank lines are skipped.
+**A** *cptname*
+    Symbol or cell color fills may be given indirectly via a *z*-value which can be used for the color look-up via the given CPT file *cptname*.
+    You may switch to other *cptname* by repeating this command.
 **B** *cptname offset height* [ *optional arguments* ]
     The **B** record will plot a horizontal color bar, **psscale**-style in the middle, starting at *offset* from the left edge, and of the